GAOH-DSC/script-tools/README.md

 You can use it in this way
 ```
-python3 convert_to_txt --path "path to files o directory of files" --output-directory "path where you wanna save the txt files"
+python3 convert_to_txt --path "path to files or directory of files" --output-directory "path where you wanna save the txt files"

 ```